-This is a vocational programme of study for students interested in pursuing a career in the Performing Arts or for students that are interested in and enjoy performing and who wish to continue to develop their skills.
-The programme emphasises all the performance skills that potentially make a performer a ‘triple-threat’: – acting, singing and movement, thus maximising their employment potential.
+This is a vocational course for students interested in pursuing a career in the Performing Arts or for students who wish to continue to develop their physical and vocal performing skills.

 Edexcel / Pearson

 The course consists of a mandatory unit (Performing to an Audience) plus, other option units that may include: